 Why use Let’s Encrypt?

-Granted, you could buy a TLS certificate before, but it made little financial sense for small websites with low readership, such as personal websites.
-Another company (StartCom) has also been offering free certificates for some time, but they come with a number of limitations (no commercial usage, paid certificate revoking, etc).
-In addition, requesting a free certificate from StartCom can be only done manually, while Let’s Encrypt free ssl certificates can be issued automatically, saving time and effort.
+Granted, you could buy a TLS certificate before.
+But it made little financial sense for small websites with low readership, like personal websites.
+Another company (StartCom) has also been offering free certificates for some time.
+However, they come with a number of limitations – no commercial usage, paid certificate revoking, and so on.
+In addition, you can only request a free certificate from StartCom manually.
+Meanwhile, you can get free Let’s Encrypt SSL certificates issued automatically, saving time and effort.